Aloda1989/ShoppingList/README.md

-# shoppingList
+# ShoppingList
+Patch notes:
+*Moved to Hibernate and partly configured output.*

+#####Problems with output to Category and saving only name and id without discount and description.

+v.1.0.2

+---
 Patch Notes:
-Partly moved on spring
+*Partly moved on spring*

 v.1.0.1

+---
 App can:
 Create, delete, show category.